ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-simpleproxy/README.md

   Http headers set for the proxied request.
 Will overwrite the http headers from the request.
 - query: `map`
   Query parameters set for the proxied request.
 Will overwrite the parameters from the request.
+- excludePatterns: `string[]`
+  Array of exclude patterns using glob syntax

 In general, use of environment variables or values set in a `.env` file will override configuration values in the `ui5.yaml`.